Sign In

 The 3D print of the artificial windpipe.
 (Photo Credits: T&R Biofab)

-The success of this surgery was the result of collaboration between the Catholic University of Korea, Gachon University, and the biomedical engineering company T&R Biofab, which produced the high-precision 3D printer.
-The printer was designed specifically for medical use and could print hollow tubular structures such as windpipes and blood vessels.
+The success of this surgery resulted from collaboration between three partners.
+These were the Catholic University of Korea, Gachon University, and the biomedical engineering company T&R Biofab.
+T&R Biofab produced the high-precision 3D printer.
+The company designed the printer specifically for medical use.
+It could print hollow tubular structures such as windpipes and blood vessels.

 The entire process took less than two weeks to complete.
-After the design was finalized, the printing was done in a controlled lab environment, and the transplant surgery itself lasted only half a day.
-This was a major improvement compared to the months of preparation and testing required for traditional organ transplants.
+After they finalized the design, they printed the ear in a controlled lab environment.
+The transplant surgery itself lasted only half a day.
+This marked a major improvement compared to the months of preparation and testing that traditional organ transplants require.

-He explained that this success showed how 3D bioprinting could be used to create customized organs that not only fit the patient but also become part of their own biology.
+He explained that this success showed how doctors could use 3D bioprinting to create customized organs.
+These organs not only fit the patient but also become part of their own biology.
 “This is a clear example of how technology and medicine are coming together to create living solutions,” he added.

-The printed trachea used stem cells taken from nasal tissues that had been discarded during minor surgeries to treat nasal congestion.
-These cells were chosen because they had the ability to transform into various types of tissue, including cartilage and mucosal lining.
+The printed trachea used stem cells taken from discarded nasal tissue from minor surgeries to treat nasal congestion.
+Doctors chose these cells because they could differentiate into various tissue types, including cartilage and mucosal lining.
 The result was an implant that behaved like a natural windpipe, flexible yet strong enough to support normal breathing.

-Before this breakthrough, patients who lost part of their trachea because of cancer, trauma, or congenital problems had very few options.
-Normal treatments often used donor tissue or permanent synthetic tubes, which carried a high risk of infection, rejection, and long-term complications.
-This new bioprinted solution changed that completely, showing that the body could regenerate its own organ using its own cells.
+Before this breakthrough, patients who lost part of their trachea had very few options.
+This loss often resulted from cancer, trauma, or congenital problems.
+Normal treatments often used donor tissue or permanent synthetic tubes.
+These carried a high risk of infection, rejection, and long-term complications.
+This new bioprinted solution changed that completely.
+It showed that the body could regenerate its own organ using its own cells.

-Researchers said this project was built on almost 20 years of scientific development, beginning with lab experiments and animal trials as early as 2004.
-The team spent years perfecting the materials and structure of the printed organ to make sure it could safely support tissue growth once implanted in a human.
+Researchers said they built this project on almost 20 years of scientific development.
+It began with lab experiments and animal trials as early as 2004.
+The team spent years perfecting the materials and structure of the printed organ.
+They wanted to make sure it could safely support tissue growth once implanted in a human.

-Although this specific 3D printer was designed only for Seoul St. Mary’s Hospital, the company said it hoped to expand production so that other hospitals could use similar technology in the near future.
+Although the company designed this specific 3D printer only for Seoul St. Mary’s Hospital, it said it hoped to expand production.
+As a result, other hospitals could use similar technology in the near future.

-The hospital confirmed that the patient was recovering well and that her windpipe was functioning normally.
-The case was under review for publication in a peer-reviewed medical journal, and researchers around the world were already calling it one of the most important advances in bioengineering this decade.
+The hospital confirmed that the patient was recovering well.
+Her windpipe was functioning normally.
+The case was under review for publication in a peer-reviewed medical journal.
+Researchers around the world were already calling it one of the most important advances in bioengineering this decade.

-Dr. Marinho also mentioned that T&R Biofab’s earlier research, published in Nature Communications in 2019, had already shown the potential of 3D-printed heart tissue to repair damaged hearts in animal studies.
+Dr. Marinho also mentioned T&R Biofab’s earlier research.
+This research, published in Nature Communications in 2019, had already shown the potential of 3D-printed heart tissue.
+It could repair damaged hearts in animal studies.
 “What we are seeing now with this patient is the next logical step,” he said.

-The world’s first 3D-printed windpipe transplant showed that science was no longer limited to repairing organs — it was now capable of growing them.
+The world’s first 3D-printed windpipe transplant showed that science no longer limited itself to repairing organs.
+It could now grow them.

 SOURCES:science focus